vagner4work/advanced_custom_post_types/README.md

 Grouping
 ---
 Since version 3.0.2 you can group form fields in the DB.
-This is good for making more dynamic forms and help prevent strange prefixes and ban naming.
+This is good for making more dynamic forms and help prevent strange prefixes and bad naming.

 To group form fields, in the `$opt` array set the key 'group' and the value as a string with `[]` around the name.
 For example: